This article provides in depth information on how to solve difficulties you might experience when using VST Connect.

 See the 'Cues' row in the middle of the mixer (use the 'Racks' item at the top of the 'Mix Console' window to activate its visibility if it doesn't show).
 The active (green) levels determine what the Performer hears when the Control Room 'Cue (VST Connect)' channel is set to 'Cues' (blue button).

 This requires some thought; if the Performer complains not to hear certain tracks, make sure that they are sent via the 'Cues' send sliders.
-You should use the 'Create Performer Track' in the VST Connect menu, or 'Duplicate Track' in the arrangement to clone an existing Performer track in order to have this set up.
+You should use the 'Create Performer Track' in the VST Connect menu, or 'Duplicate Track' in the arrangement to clone an existing Performer track to have this set up.
 This way, the Performer can hear his or her own performance when reviewing a take.
 Obviously, the Cues send has to be active; there is a tiny button at the left of each Cue send level.
 There is also another tiny button to toggle pre/post fader mode: post fader (default) means that when you change a channel fader (here, the white handles), the cue send signal will also be changed accordingly.
-To prevent that, pre fader may be engaged for each Cue send individually, which makes the Cue send entirely independent from the studio mix.
+To prevent that, pre fader may be engaged for each Cue send individually, which makes the Cue send entirely independent of the studio mix.
 This way, you can present an individual mixdown to the Performer.

 Alternatively, and if that all sounds like rocket science to you, just click the 'Mix' button (becomes orange) at the top of the Control Room 'Cue (VST Connect)' channel instead.
 Now the Performer will hear what you hear.